The Pros and Cons of Reverse Osmosis Filtration

 As an example, for brackish water (water with more salinity than fresh water, but not as much as sea water), the water pressure flowing through your reverse osmosis system will be between 225 and 376 pressure-per-square-inch (psi).
 That’s more than 6x the average water pressure to a standard size home (usually between 40 to 45 psi).
 This intense pressure pushes water through the semi-permable membrane, leaving impurities behind and providing you with healthier, better tasting water.

 There are many benefits of reverse osmosis filtration.
-With more than 40 percent of Americans using some form of water filtration in their homes, and a percentage of that being reverse osmosis, let’s see the benefits they’re receiving.
+With more than 40% of Americans using some form of water filtration in their homes, and a percentage of that being reverse osmosis, let’s see the benefits they’re receiving.

-For example, the Aquasana Reverse Osmosis + Claryum Filter is tested and certified to NSF/ANSI Standards 42, 53, 58, 401 + P473 for the removal of 95% of fluoride and mercury, 97% of chlorine and arsenic, 99% of lead and asbestos plus 82 additional contaminants.
-While many reverse osmosis systems inadvertently remove healthy minerals as well, Aquasana’s system adds those back through a remineralization process that restores beneficial minerals including Calcium, Magnesium, and Potassium.
+For example, the Aquasana OptimH2O® Reverse Osmosis + Claryum® Filter is tested and certified to NSF/ANSI Standards 42, 53, 58, 401, and P473 for the removal of 95% of fluoride and mercury, 97% of chlorine and arsenic, 99% of lead and asbestos plus 82 additional contaminants.
+While many reverse osmosis systems inadvertently remove healthy minerals as well, Aquasana’s system adds those back through a remineralization process that restores beneficial minerals including Calcium, Magnesium, and Potassium among others.

 So while it is the most effective water filtration technique on the market — preventing particles as small as fluoride from entering your water — it’s also inefficient from an eco-friendly standpoint.

-According to the EPA, “Reverse osmosis units use approximately three times as much water as they treat,” which you might, in turn, see appear on your water and energy bill.
-In fact, many household reverse osmosis systems only recover between 5%-15% of the water they filter.
+According to the EPA, “Reverse osmosis units use approximately three times as much water as they treat,” which may be reflected on your water bill.
+In fact, some household reverse osmosis systems only recover between 5%-15% of the water they filter.

-And while the Aquasana Reverse Osmosis + Claryum Filter features a reliable flow rate of 0.5 Gallons per Minute, most people who use alternative reverse osmosis filters experience a fairly noticeable pressure drop in their water flow rate.
+While the Aquasana OptimH2O® Reverse Osmosis + Claryum® Filter features a reliable flow rate of 0.5 gallons per minute, many people who use alternative reverse osmosis filters experience a fairly noticeable pressure drop in their water flow rate.

 Additionally, there aren’t many options for the proper disposal of wastewater.
 You can dispose of the wastewater into the sea, but for those who are landlocked, you should consider an evaporation system to avoid runoff or groundwater contamination, as it can be detrimental to the ecosystem.

-All of the above is why, at Aquasana, we take great pains to make our reverse osmosis system the most efficient, reliable and durable water filtration system on the market.
-The Reverse Osmosis + Claryum filter reduces 15x the contaminants of the leading pitcher filter brand.
+All of the above is why, at Aquasana, we take pride in making our reverse osmosis system the most efficient, reliable, and durable water filtration system on the market.
+The OptimH2O® Reverse Osmosis + Claryum® filter reduces 15x the contaminants of the leading pitcher filter brand.
 Plus, with the included remineralizer, you’ll get healthy amounts of calcium, magnesium and potassium for optimally alkaline, pH balanced water.